giz-t-hub/Moldova/README.md

     - Moldova 2022 <b> Energy Policy Review </b>, IEA: https://www.iea.org/reports/moldova-2022

 ### Urban and regional development <a name="urban"></a>

+-  <b> National Program for the development of the cities-growth poles in the Republic of Moldova for the years 2021-2027 // Cu privire la aprobarea Programului Național de dezvoltare a orașelor-poli de creștere în Republica Moldova (2021-2027) </b>: https://gov.md/sites/default/files/document/attachments/subiect15_.pdf

 ### EU accession and cooperation <a name="eu-accession"></a>